 Will COVID-19 Cause Clearance Delays?

 DCSA expects Q3 numbers to continue their downward trend – despite COVID-19.
-The good news is DCSA and the Department of Defense Consolidated Adjudications Facility (DoD CAF) were well poised for a remote workforce – a significant percentage of DCSA investigators were already working reporting, particularly contract staff.
+The good news is DCSA and the Department of Defense Consolidated Adjudications Facility (DoD CAF) were well poised for COVID closures – a significant percentage of DCSA investigators were already working remotely, particularly contract staff.
 And the DoD CAF also had a process in place to allow for remote work.
 Early in the pandemic, DCSA released guidance about moving investigations forward without electronic fingerprints, as some applicants were unable to submit them due to COVID-closures.
 Expect some delays in getting information verified, as investigators have already expressed difficulty in getting responses from verifiers, from academic institutions to employers.

 With the backlog gone and processing times headed in the right direction, government officials are already looking ahead to the next stage in security clearance process reform.
 At a recent webinar sponsored by the Intelligence and National Security Alliance, Director of the National Counterintelligence and Security Agency William Evanina noted now may be the time to consider what Trusted Workforce 3.0, or 4.0, or 5.0 may look like.
 Trusted Workforce 1.5 has ushered in the more rapid roll out of continuous vetting into the cleared population.
 Security officials note that when it comes to reform efforts, everything is on the table – including looking at an overhaul of the adjudicative criteria used to grant or deny security clearances.